Controlling Hallucinations at Word Level in Data-to-Text Generation: Experimental setup

 \subsection{Baselines}

-We assess the accuracy and relevance of our alignment labels against labels proposed by \citet{PerezBeltrachini2018bootstrap}, which is, to the best of our knowledge, the only work proposing such fine-grained alignment labels.
+We assess the accuracy and relevance of our alignment labels against the ones proposed by \citet{PerezBeltrachini2018bootstrap}, which is, to the best of our knowledge, the only work proposing such a fine-grained alignment labeling.

 To evaluate our Multi-Branch Decoder (\textit{MBD}), we consider five baselines: \begin{itemize}[nosep,left=0em,itemindent=1em] \item \textit{stnd} \citep{See2017}, a LSTM-based encoder-decoder model with attention and copy mechanisms.
 This is the standard sequence-to-sequence recurrent architecture. \item \textit{stnd\_filtered}, the previous model trained on a filtered version of the training set: tokens deemed hallucinated according to their hallucination scores, are removed from target sentences. \item \textit{hsmm} \citep{Wiseman2018}, an encoder-decoder model with a multi-branch decoder.
 The branches are not constrained by explicit control factors.
 This is used as a baseline to show that the multi-branch architecture by itself does not guarantee the absence of hallucinations. \item \textit{hier} \citep{Liu2019hier}, a hierarchical sequence-to-sequence model, with a coarse-to-fine attention mechanism to better fit the \textit{attribute-value} structure of the tables.
 This model is trained with three auxiliary tasks to capture more accurate semantic representations of the tables. \item \textit{hal\textsubscript{WO}} \citep{Filippova2020hallucinations}, a \textit{stnd}-like model trained by augmenting each source table with an additional attribute (\textit{hallucination ratio}, \textit{value}). \end{itemize}